hoytech/quadrable/README.md

     $ perl -E 'for $i (1..1000) { say "key $i,value $i" }' | quadb import

 * Because of the key/value separator (default `,`) and the newline record separator, you should only use `quadb import` (and `quadb export`) for datasets with restricted key/value characters.
-For example, if a record contains a command or a newline, the output would be corrupted.
-This restriction only applies to the command-line tool: When using the libraries directly there are no restrictions on [character encoding](#character-encoding).
+For example, if a record contains a comma or a newline, the output would be corrupted.
+Of course this restriction only applies to the command-line tool: When using the libraries directly there are no restrictions on [character encoding](#character-encoding).

 ### quadb export